Ada-Developers-Academy/core-about-ada/being-an-adie/handbook-and-homerooms.md

 # Handbook and Homerooms

 Welcome!
-Please refer to your respective campus Handbook as your guidance while moving through our program.
+Please refer to your respective campus Handbook and Welcome Guide as your guidance while moving through our program.

 ## Handbooks